 WATCH NOW: Flemish Giant Rabbits Are Really Big Bunnies

 Flemish refers to the type of Dutch spoken in Flanders, the northern region of Belgium where large rabbits were being bred in Belgium back in the mid-19th century.
-Some think the Flemish Giant rabbit was created by crossing Belgian rabbits with giant rabbits from Argentina, which sailors brought back to Europe in the 16th and 17th century.
+Some think the Flemish Giant rabbit was created by crossing Belgian rabbits with giant rabbits from Argentina, which sailors brought back to Europe in the 16th century.

 Hover over the image for more information.

 The average weight of a Flemish Giant rabbit is 15 pounds, and they must be at least 21 inches long to be shown professionally.
 These rabbits have broad hindquarters, and a gentle arch in their back, giving their bodies a mandolin shape.

 The Giant Flemish rabbit breed has a short coat, which needs to be brushed occasionally.
 They will shed the most during spring and fall, with mild shedding in between.

 A Flemish Giant rabbit is large with a sturdy, powerful appearance.
 They are one solid color, but their shade varies: black, gray, light brown, or white.
 They are known for having a peaceful expression in their eyes.